InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!-- Slide 8: Key Message

+Examples of products we are working on specifically for teams that drive InnerSource company-wide:

+* InnerSource Project Metrics
+* SCM (Source Code Management)
+* InnerSource Project Assessment and Linting

-Focus is to support the people/teams that do InnerSource organization-wide These are all areas where many people in the working group have tried different things, have different lessons to share, and want to hear how things they are actively considering have worked out at other companies.
+Our focus is to support the people/teams that do InnerSource organization-wide

+These are all areas where many people in the working group have tried different things, have different lessons to share, and want to hear how things they are actively considering have worked out at other companies.
 -->